 Ethiopia’s high levels of poverty have a devastating impact on children.
 By talking to the children and their families, and conducting school and household surveys, we are building a comprehensive picture of what it is like for children living in a country where one in every eight dies before reaching their fifth birthday.

-Ethiopian children have high levels of malnutrition.
-Nearly one in two (47 per cent) children under 5 are stunted (short for their age), 11 per cent wasted (thin for their height), and 38 per cent underweight.
+Nutrition, health and development: Malnutrition is a major threat to the survival and development of Ethiopian children.
+Nearly one in two children under 5 are stunted (short for their age), 11 per cent are wasted (thin for their height), and 38 per cent are underweight